Z3n1thic/website_change_detection/README.md

 # website_change_detection
-Periodically checks if a websites content changed.
+Checks if a websites content changed.
 Then sends post request to a discord webhook endpoint.
+Can be executed periodically using cronjob.

 ## Usage
 1. Create a discord webhook